JediJeremy/libuavesp/README.md

 }
 ```
 It is entirely appropriate for a device to run multiple UAVNode interface objects for different hardware interfaces.
+For example, every transport attached to a node recieves a redundant copy of every message, including replies to
+requests that did not originate from that transport.
+This has security implications for private data.

 The UAVNode and TCPNode objects need to be polled during the Arduino Loop function, preferably at a high rate to handle
 all the network traffic.